Xilinx/inference-server/docs/architecture.rst

 A ``Batch`` is made up of three basic components: ``InferenceRequest`` objects and input/output buffers.
 ``InferenceRequest`` objects are direct C++ implementations of the information present in the KServe API of an inference request structured in a similar format.
 They provide an ingestion-agnostic data format that all workers can process.
-The worker group that the batcher is attached to provides a set of input/output buffers from a pool of buffers that it allocates.
+The batcher is responsible for getting memory from the memory pool that is sized appropriately to contain the incoming batch size of data as a buffer.
-These buffers are available in a queue for that batcher to pull from when it has incoming requests to batch together.
+The worker provides a list of allocators that the batcher is allowed to use when requesting memory.
-Most commonly, each buffer can be used to represent one batch-size worth of contiguous memory but its exact nature depends on the buffer implementation that the worker is using.
+Most commonly, each buffer can be used to represent one batch-size worth of contiguous memory but its exact nature depends on the buffer implementation that the worker has requested.
 In this case, the batcher's job is to take individual requests and move its data into one slot of this buffer and construct the corresponding ``InferenceRequest`` object.
 Batchers have some flexibility with how these batches are constructed, which is why multiple batcher implementations are possible and supported in the AMD Inference Server.
 For example, one batcher may allow partial batches to be pushed on after enough time whereas this may not be allowed by another batcher.

-Batchers use the ``RequestContainer`` object's ``getRequest()`` method to help create batches.
+Assuming that contiguous batches are expected, the batcher should request memory from the pool on the first request of a new batch.
-This method must be implemented by each interface and governs how, given some buffers and counters, the particular ingestion method's data should be converted to an ``InferenceRequest`` and its data is copied over to the buffers.
+As new requests come in, their data is copied over to the newly allocated memory so it's contiguous for downstream processing.
-THis method allows batchers to process all ingestion methods without knowing about the details of how the data may be stored internally in the ``RequestContainer``.
+The memory that was used initially by the ingestion layer can now be freed.

 .. _architectureWorkers: